 Nr.
 123.033/1920 decree of the Minister of Religion and Public Education regulated the execution of Law 1920/XXV. (known as the numerus clausus) and quoted the statistics of citizens of the Israelite religion as the number of citizens of a distinct nationality (nemzetiség).
 Thereby, it implicitly converted Jews from a religious to a national group, even though in the Hungarian legal system Jews only existed as members of a religious denomination.
 A. m. kir. vallás- és közoktatásügyi miniszter 1920. évi 123.033. számú rendelete, Magyarországi Rendeletek Tára (Collection of Decrees of Hungary), 1920: 1517–22.

-The numerus clausus law was promulgated in 1920 and thus 1921/22 was the first academic year when the quota had a full impact on university itineraries.
-Then every fifth year of the period was used to gain snapshots of the history of Hungarian students’ presence in the cities concerned which are known to be the most popular target cities from the contemporary statistics on Hungarian students abroad published for each academic year in the Hungarian Statistical Yearbooks of the 1920s and 1930s.
+The numerus clausus law was promulgated in 1920 and, thus, 1921–22 was the first academic year when the quota had a full impact on university itineraries.
+Then, every fifth year of the period was used to gain snapshots of the history of Hungarian students’ presence in the cities concerned which are known to be the most popular target cities from the contemporary statistics on Hungarian students abroad published for each academic year in the Hungarian Statistical Yearbooks of the 1920s and 1930s.

 Since most universities did not register citizenship, “Hungarian” does not necessarily mean a Hungarian citizen in this context.
 Instead I used a broad definition when I selected which students to include in my database.
 I chose to include everybody who was born in the territory of post-Trianon Hungary, was resident there or had studied there before enrolling in a university abroad, since they were likely to be influenced by the numerus clausus introduced in 1920 when making a decision about their studies.